 Students live with host families in the Johannesburg suburb of Soweto, the heart of anti-Apartheid struggles in the 1960s.
 Soweto was and continues to be a hive of activity that presents an ideal location for learning about post-Apartheid South Africa.

 Homestays will be based in Harare’s so called middle density suburbs, which provide easy access to the City’s social and cultural center.
 Students live with professional families that provide a window into many of the issues facing Zimbabwe today.

 Batsirai Chidzodzo received his BA from the University of Zimbabwe and holds a Diploma in Personnel Management from the Institute of Personnel Management of Zimbabwe.
 He also holds an MBA from De Montfort University, where he was recognized for his thesis focusing on the flight of intellectual capital from Zimbabwe.

 A native of Zimbabwe, Batsirai has spent over ten years working with U.S. study abroad programs in Zimbabwe and Botswana.
-Between 1995 and 2000 he worked as Pitzer’s Language and culture instructor-cum-coordinator on our Zimbabwean program and I know that he has ensured the success of many Pitzer faculty .
+Between 1995 and 2000 he worked as Pitzer’s Language and culture instructor-cum-coordinator on our Zimbabwean program and I know that he has ensured the success of many Pitzer faculty.
 In the year 2000 he moved with the program to Botswana where he worked as our assistant director before leaving to start and direct the CIEE program at the University of Botswana.
 For five years at CIEE he was instrumental in setting up not just the semester program but also the summer public health program and an International Faculty Development Seminar for faculty coming from the USA to Botswana.
-When he left CIEE he came back is currently the Pitzer in Botswana Program Director.
+When he left CIEE he came back and is currently the Pitzer in Southern Africa: Botswana, South Africa and Zimbabwe Program Director.
 Batsirai’s research interests include the history and politics of Southern Africa in relation to global political history.